Clear Nights Ahead: Towards Multi-Weather Nighttime Image Restoration: Introduction

-In addition, a specificity-commonality dual-branched architecture is devised to better represent the complex degradations caused by multiple types of adverse weather conditions, where the specificity branch is dynamically constructed and synergizes with the commonality branch based on the different weather types present in the input images.
-The dynamic specificity branch contains diverse sub-networks, each formed by selecting different combinations of candidate units~\cite{losslb,specific,jia2024mos2}.
-To further enhance the capabilities of handling multi-weather degradations, we try to associate these units with specific weather types.
-Concretely, an auxiliary weather instructor is introduced to identify weather degradations and implicitly guide the dynamic allocator.
-Thereby, the dynamic allocator becomes weather-aware and is encouraged to select consistent units for the same types of adverse weather conditions.
+In order to better represent complex degradations consisting of multiple adverse weather conditions, ClearNight employs a specificity-commonality dual-branched architecture, where the specificity branch is dynamically constructed and synergizes with the commonality branch.
+The dynamic specificity branch contains diverse sub-networks, formed by selecting different combinations of candidate units~\cite{losslb,specific,jia2024mos2,llm2024}.
+To further enhance the capabilities of handling multi-weather degradations, we associate these candidate units with specific weather types using an auxiliary weather instructor, which identifies weather degradations and implicitly guides their dynamic allocation.
+Thus, the dynamic allocator becomes weather-aware and is encouraged to consistently select appropriate units for the same types of weather conditions.

 Extensive experiments and analysis demonstrate the superiority of our ClearNight on both synthetic and real-world images.
 The main contributions are summarized as follows:

 \begin{itemize} \item This work pioneers multi-weather image restoration in nighttime conditions.
 We contribute a new dataset featuring 10K realistic illumination-aware synthetic images with multi-degradation alongside real-world samples.